Outliers Dimensions that Disrupt Transformers Are Driven by Frequency

-One factor contributing to vector anisotropy is the recently reported phenomenon of \emph{outlier dimensions} \cite{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers}: the parameters in the output element of a Transformer layer, the magnitude of which is unusually large or small within the layer, consistently in the same dimension across the model layers.
-These dimensions contribute to the vector representation of different tokens in the same way, increasing the average similarity among them and thus making the space less isotropic.
+The current Transformer-based language models are heavily overparametrized, which explains why it is possible to prune these models by up to 30-40\% \cite[][inter alia]{gordon-etal-2020-compressing, movement-pruning,PrasannaRogersEtAl_2020_When_BERT_Plays_Lottery_All_Tickets_Are_Winning,ChenFrankleEtAl_2020_Lottery_Ticket_Hypothesis_for_Pre-trained_BERT_Networks} without a significant drop in performance.
+However, it has recently been shown that multiple Transformer-based language models (LMs) are highly sensitive to removal of \emph{outlier dimensions} \cite{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers}: the parameters (weights and biases) in the output element of a Transformer layer, the magnitude of which is unusually large within the layer (consistently in the same dimension across the model layers).
+For BERT model family the output element is the LayerNorm, as shown in \autoref{fig:att_is_all}.